sid42/ECE356_Project_F21/README.md

 ### gii
-The following commands allow the user to query and update all the gender inequality index data of the country
+The following commands allow the user to query and update all the gender inequality index data of the country<br />
-Attributes: country_code, country_name, year, gii
+Attributes: country_code, country_name, year, gii<br />
-NOTE: PK for gii: country_code, year
+NOTE: PK for gii: country_code, year<br />

     gii all -> To show all data present in the gii table gii get -<attribute> <value> ... -> To show specific information from gii table by filtering on given attribute values